 Five Challenges for a Self-Sufficient Team

 The science behind great teams is becoming a huge focus in the marketplace.
-Amid this search for optimal team management paradigms, the “self-sufficient team” has become one of the hottest buzzwords.
+Amid this search for optimal team management paradigms, a “self-sufficient team” has become one of the hottest buzzwords.

 A self-sufficient team is an empowered work unit and can function optimally with minimal or no supervision.

-To build self-sufficiency in a team requires identification of key indicators that exercise broad operational goals, because building self-sufficiency in a team is not a one person job.
-However, there are some key challenges in attaining self-sufficiency of a team.
+To build self-sufficiency in a team requires the identification of key indicators that exercise broad operational goals, because building self-sufficiency in a team is not a one person job.
+And there are some key challenges in attaining self-sufficiency of a team.
+Let’s take a look:

 - Lack of product vision.